snail123815/oleveler/readme.md

 ## TODO:

-- Close temp files opened due to required compatibility to windows
+- [x] Close temp files opened due to required compatibility to windows
-- \*DESeq2 will die when too many comparisons will run in the same R kernel.
-This often happens because each comparison consume to much memory and thus leads to memory surge.
-The problem happens within DESeq2 code that I am not able to solve.
-Possible solutions include force release memory of saved results; force restart R kernel within R code (python cannot do this) after certain comparisons.
+- [x] \*DESeq2 will die when too many comparisons will run in the same R kernel.
+This often happens because each comparison consume to much memory and thus leads to memory surge or other problem.
+Solved by removing tempfiles etc.
-- Pack related functions
+- [ ] Pack related functions
-- Add references list
+- [ ] Add references list
   - apeglm<sup>[1][1]</sup>
   - DESeq2<sup>[2][2]</sup>
   - [MSstats](10.1093/bioinformatics/btu305)